sonic-net/sonic-mgmt/docs/testplan/GCU-Dynamic-ACL-testplan.md

 - Verify that packets with IPs matching the removed forwarding rules are dropped on this specific port

+### Test Case # 7 - Stress test of ACL Table, add large amount of forward and drop rules

+#### Test Objective

+Verify that GCU is capable of adding a large amount of ACL rules and that they are still followed.

+#### Testing Setps

+- Use GCU to create ~100 forwarding rules on ACL Table

+- Use GCU to create ~20 drop rules on ACL Table

+- Verify that all operations were successful

+- Verify that rules created are properly shown when using "show acl rule"

+- Verify that packets with IPs matching a destination IP for one of the forwarding rules are forwarded

+- Verify that packets not matching a forwarding IP are dropped

-### Test Case # 7 - Replace the IP Address of a non-existent ACL Rule
+### Test Case # 8 - Replace the IP Address of a non-existent ACL Rule

 #### Test Objective